col-lefevre/website-v2/README.md

 # personal-site
 My personal website.
 Made by me, using many creations of others:
 - [Flask](https://flask.palletsprojects.com/en/2.3.x/) and [Frozen-Flask](https://pythonhosted.org/Frozen-Flask/)
-  - All the handy features of Jinja2 on a static site!
+  - I am bizarre and enjoy the structure of Flask, so I am making the very strange choice to use it for static site development
 - [Pico.css](https://picocss.com/)
   - A nice class minimal approach with plenty of space for customization (so, not full Bootstrap)
 - [Bootstrap Grid](https://getbootstrap.com/)